-Workshops are 6h long, from 11 till 6pm, with one hour lunch break.
+Workshops are 7h long, from 11 am to 6 pm, including a one-hour lunch break.

 If you want, you can also bring your own camera and we can have a look at your equipment and test it out.
-However, there is no obligation to bring models or equipment on the day.
-The only thing that you need to bring with you is comfy old clothes, because the process is physically demanding and it might also stain your clothes.
+However, there is no obligation to bring models on the day.
+The only thing you need to bring with you is comfy old clothes because the process is physically demanding and might also stain your clothes.
 (I´ll give you plastic aprons, but just in case).